 - 1 vanilla bean sliced and seeds removed

-In a large bowl, add whipping cream and beat with an electric mixer until stiff peaks form.
+- Pour the whipping cream into a large mixing bowl and beat with an electric mixer until stiff peaks form.